 Stetted is about navigating a world of temptation to live a balanced life.
-From cooking and dining out to DIY, fashion, and travel, I believe that living your best life comes from within.
+From cooking and dining out to DIY, travel, and beauty, I believe that living your best life comes from within.

 It’s the past tense of “stet,” an editing term that means “to let stand.”
 In my journey through food (and life) I’ve been learning a lot about what I truly need and don’t need, and I’ve found a simple life without editing my decisions is what I thrive in.

 As Seen In